kubeshop/tracetest/docs/advanced-selectors.md

 ## Parent-child relation filtering
 Even with all those capabilities, we might have problems with ambiguous selectors returning several spans when just a few were intended.

 In our example, you can notice that `auth-api` is called twice from different parts of the trace.
-At first by `product-api` and later by `purchase-api`.
+At first by `product-api` and later by `cart-api`.

 What if I want to test if a product only available in US can be bought in UK?
 The product can be seen by the user, but it cannot be bought if the user is outside US.
 Certainly I cannot apply the same assertions on all `auth-api` spans, otherwise the test will not pass.